OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendline.DisplayEquation.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example displays the R-squared value and equation for the first trendline of the first chart in the active document.
-You should run the example on a 2-D column chart that has a trendline for the first series.
+You should run the example on a 2D column chart that has a trendline for the first series.